 The main insurance types offered by superannuation funds include:

 - Total and permanent disability (TPD) insurance

 Download a copy of the guide Super insurance explained.

 If you hold life insurance (also known as death cover), the beneficiaries you nominate on your policy, usually your family, receive a benefit in the event of your death.
 Depending on the rules of the super fund, this money can be paid to them either as a lump sum or as an income stream, and provides them with financial support to ensure they can continue paying the bills after you’re gone.

 Choosing life insurance is a big decision and you need to be realistic about how much cover you need.
 Consider factors such as how much debt you have, and how much your family will need to maintain their lifestyle both now and in the future.

 Total and permanent disability (TPD) insurance

 TPD insurance provides a financial safety net if you become seriously ill or permanently disabled and are no longer able to work.
 TPD insurance is designed to help cover the costs of rehabilitation as well as support the future cost of living.

 It is important you check how your insurer defines TPD before taking out a policy as each insurer generally has its own definition.
-Usually TPD is defined as either:

 Income Protection (IP) insurance